 The MdQI Excellence in Partnering Awards are an annual statewide recognition of completed partnered projects that best highlight the principles of partnering.
 The main purpose is to celebrate success, share lessons learned of best practices and honor all project stakeholders.
 These awards are for the successful use of partnering practices on a transportation-related project in Maryland.

-Applications are now closed for the 2022 awards.
-The award winners will be announced at the 2023 MdQI Conference on February 1 & 2.
+The award winners will be announced at the 2024 MdQI Conference on February 7 & 8.

 The Excellence in Partnering Award applications are judged on both objective and subjective criteria and scored by a team composed of industry leaders.
 The judges look carefully at the responses to questions.
 Specific examples, supporting facts and documents are encouraged.
 Please do not leave out any requested information as it affects the overall score.